aaiken1/fin-data-analysis-text/chapters/4_intro.md

 This section begins with Chapter 5 of our text and getting data into Python.
 We'll look at some stock data as an example.
 We also have our other online textbooks.

+An [excellent and concise guide](https://www.mit.edu/~amidi/teaching/data-science-tools/study-guide/data-manipulation-with-python/#main-concepts) for data manipulation in `pandas`.

 From [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html):
 - [Chapter 7](https://www.tomasbeuzen.com/python-programming-for-data-science/chapters/chapter7-pandas.html) introduces `pandas`.
 - [Chapter 8](https://www.tomasbeuzen.com/python-programming-for-data-science/chapters/chapter8-wrangling-basics.html) of Python Programming for Data Science is all about `pandas`.